Summer Term: Living on Campus

-- The deadline to apply for Summer on-campus housing is March 29.
+- The deadline to apply for Summer on-campus housing was March 29.

-- Students will be assigned to individual bedrooms in suites with other students.
-All buildings will feature air-conditioning and access to a kitchen.
+- Students are assigned to individual bedrooms in suites with other students.
+All buildings feature air-conditioning and access to a kitchen.

 For summer of 2021, Barnard Dining Services will be limited to retail operations on the Barnard Campus.
 Meal plans will be available through Columbia University Dining Services.
 Details are as follows.